nodejs/package-maintenance/docs/drafts/PACKAGE-SUPPORT.md

 { "foundation": "https://openjsf.org/" }
 ```

-The value can be an array of URL as well:
+The value can be an array of URLs as well:

 ```json
 {